-The appeals process begins when the grower member to submits an appeal with respect to his/her certification findings.
-The GAPC grower member must submit a formal written appeal, any supporting documentation, and an initial appeal fee of \$20020 to GAP Connections within 30 days from the date GAPC issues notice of Certification or denial of Certification.
+The appeals process begins when the GAPC Grower Member submits an appeal with respect to his/hers GAPC Certification results or findings.
+The GAPC Grower Member must submit a formal written appeal, supporting documentation, and an initial appeal fee of \$25026 to GAP Connections within 30 days from the date GAPC issues notice of GAPC Certification or denial of GAPC Certification.
+If an appeal is being made due to a denial from failure to meet a remediation deadline an explanation of the extenuating circumstances that caused the failure to meet the deadline must be provided in the written appeal.
 The party responsible for the remaining costs of the appeal will be dependent upon the outcome of the appeal.
-The GAPC grower member will pay for any additional costs if the appeal is denied (i.e. legal, investigation/review of documentation, etc.).
-If the appeal is approved GAP Connections will refund the initial appeal fee and GAP Connections will be responsible for any remaining costs associated with the appeals process.
+The GAPC grower member will pay any additional costs if the appeal is denied (i.e. legal, investigation/review of documentation, etc.).
+If the appeal is approved GAPC will refund the initial appeal fee and GAPC will be responsible for any remaining costs associated with the appeals process.